puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/browsers.md

 # Browser Artifacts

-Artemis supports extracting forensic artifacts for a lot of different browser applications:
+Artemis supports extracting forensic artifacts for a lot of different browser applications.
+Some notable browsers include:

 - Chrome
 - Edge